ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Write/compile the library
   - Write, compile, and organize content for part 1 of the library
     - Community governance specifications
+    - Technology information and specifications (engineering, construction, information technology, etc.), without dependencies: all information should be included in
     - Subject area information (history, mathematics, engineering, etc.)
   - Continue compiling part 2 of the library
 - Dependent on additional finances, land, and people, provide physical cloud computing infrastructure.